Sure Dividend

 Dividend Analysis

 Itaú Unibanco takes a conservative approach to dividend payments.
 The bank pays dividends to shareholders based on its projected earnings and losses, with the goal of being able to continue to pay the dividend under various economic conditions.
+The bank is on a streak of five consecutive years of dividend increases.

 Source: Investor Presentation